-Although there was a basic consensus among the major political parties that the integration of the foreign population, recruited in the 1960s as migrant workers, and their descendants, had been largely neglected in the following decades, no agreement could be reached on the role of naturalisation and the acquisition of German nationality in the process of integration.
+Although there was a basic consensus among the major political parties that the integration of the foreign population, recruited in the 1960s as migrant workers, and their descendants, had been neglected to a substantial degree in the following decades, no agreement could be reached on the role of naturalisation and the acquisition of German nationality in the process of integration.
 While the ruling Social Democratic Party in 1999 considered the acquisition of German nationality to be an essential instrument in achieving integration, the opposition Christian Democratic Parties (CDU/CSU) argued that naturalisation should complete the process of integration rather than pave the way towards it.
 The disagreement focussed upon the issue of dual nationality.
-While the Social Democratic Party and its coalition partner, Bündnis '90/Die Grünen, with the assistance of the Liberal Party, advocated a concept of toleration of dual nationality based upon a dual attachment to different nations and dual cultural and political ties, the opposition parties maintained that dual nationality was a typical indication of a lack of integration and an unwillingness to accept requirements of loyalty and identity attached to a more traditional ethno-cultural concept of nationality.
-The German public appeared deeply divided over the issue.
-While a clear majority of the mass media as well as the churches and humanitarian organisations were in favour of multiculturalism and dual nationality, parts of the German population became increasingly critical about a substantial increase of dual nationals resident in Germany.
-Surveys showed that a majority supported easier access to German nationality, but opinions were deeply divided on t whether or not this should be achieved by introducing elements of ius soli and/or accepting dual nationality.
-The issue acquired prominence in several regional electoral campaigns.
+While the Social Democratic Party and its coalition partner, Bündnis '90/Die Grünen, with the assistance of the Liberal Party, advocated a concept of toleration of dual nationality based upon a dual attachment to different nations and dual